nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/Seminars/seminarnotes.md

            - Sales and marketing
            - Company board
        - This article provides me a clear information and structure of the software product management.
 The internal processes that are carried out during the software product development and the tasks that are involved in the each process (Road mapping, release planning, requirements management, portfolio management) are clearly understood.
+  - <h5> Exploring factors affecting decision outcome and lead time in large scale requirements engineering</h5>
+    - In MDRE process, the product has to be aligned with the targeted market needs to create a profitable software product.
+In MDRE projects, requirements keep on coming, deciding which requirements to be implemented is far from trivial.
+Customer needs keep evolving and cause changes to requirements.
+Analyzing and deciding upon these changes are critical for staying competitive in the market.
+    - It is very difficult to select which change requirements should be accepeted.
+To effectively improve the RE decision-making more effort should be dedicated towards decision-making aspect.
+It is very important to identify the factors that affect the decision lead time and the decision outcome.
+Some of the characteristics of change requests that are identified
+      - No of products: It is considered as the no of products affected by the decision.
+Termed as a proxy for decision complexity.
+      - Release number: the specific number of the release affected by the change request.
+The higher the release number, the later the release in the release cycle.
+      - Type of customer: a request is filed by an important external attribute or is internally generated.
+    - The decision lead time is defined as the duration between the moment a request was filed and the moment the change control board decision was made.
+The decision-making is an important part of requirements engineering and impacts requirement management.
+RE decision-makers have to deal with the difficulties such as ill-defined or competing goals and values, powers and politics also influence the decision-making process.
+Along with these some of the challenges in the requirements engineering decision-making process are
+      - Uncertain environments
+      - Action and feedback loop
+      - Time stress
+      - Multiple Stakeholder situations
+      - Organizational goals
+      - Uncertain estimates
+      - Incompleteness of available information
+      - Maturity of the product
+    - The marketplace, the tools, methods, and technologies used by the organization also influence the decision-making process.
+As a result, the risk of making wrong decisions is more and consequences faced will be serious.
+To improve this process, understanding the nature of decisions made in the RE is important.
+    - The project decision makers consider both the requirements internally and externally generated.
+Change requests to these requirements are constantly submitted by the stakeholders.
+One feature can receive several change requests of various importance and scope from small changes to requests for complete feature removal.
+The change control system is used in order to capture, track and assess the impact of changes.
+CCB contains product and project managers, projects stakeholders and a champion who is responsible for leading the CCB meetings.
+The role of CCB is to decide upon adding or removing features according to the issued change requests.
+These change requests are high-level requests at the feature level regarding new functionality after a change request is filed.
+The request is put on the quality gateway model for analysis.
+Later an impact analysis is carried out which identifies both the requirements that are directly affected and dependent and the potential costs of change are assessed.
+After impact analysis, the request is submitted at the weekly CCB meeting, where change proposals are reviewed one by one which also involves discussions and clarifications.
+If the analysis performed by the group is not satisfied, extra information can be requested before the final decision is taken.
+Finally, if the request is accepted that change is implemented.
+    - The authors of this mainly concentrated on identifying the characteristics of a decision affect the decision lead time, decision outcome and decision lead time have any impact on the decision outcome.
+They conducted both survey and case study, the results were not same in both the cases.
+    - In both the cases, these are satisfied
+      - The lead time makes a decision increases when more products are influenced by this decision.
+      - Change requests issued by important customers are more likely to be accepted.
+    - There is contradiction between the results obtained from survey and case study, for the release of product line has any impact on the lead time, the customer type has any impact on the lead time, no of products affected has any impact on the decision outcome, release number has any impact on the decision outcome and finally, thus lead time affects the decision outcome.
+These are not clear research should be in this area to get a clear idea regarding the decision-making process.
+    - Some of these points are observed during their investigation about the lead time and decision-making.
+They are
+      - In VLSRE, less complex decisions are more rejected.
+In smaller contexts, they are more likely accepted.
+      - In VLSRE, change of accepting a request is higher if that request affects a late release.
+In smaller these late requests are rejected.
+      - In VLSRE, decision-making is not faster for important customers.
+In smaller contexts important customers receive faster responses.

   - <h5>An Industrial Survey of Requirements Interdependencies in Software Product Release Planning</h5>
    - The authors of this paper mainly concentrated on identifying the nature and frequency of requirements interdependencies and their importance in software release planning.
 As the incremental development strategies become a common place in the industry, incremental planning gains both importance and interest.
 The task of finding an optimal selection of requirements for the next release of the software system is difficult as requirements may depend on each other in complex ways.
 The authors of this paper conducted an informal survey and identified six different planning parameters that need to be considered and satisfied for release planning they are